-- C. FAR Exemptions, Special Dedications, and Conversion of Previously Approved Exempt Retail Activity Space. - ••• - 2.
+- C. FAR Exemptions, Special Dedications, and Conversion of Previously Approved Exempt Retail Activity Space. - •••• - 2.
 Affordable Housing Development Flexibility.
-A maximum of 1.0 FAR of floor area may be exempted to support the provision of affordable housing, minimum parking may be reduced, and additional development flexibility allowed, as provided below. - a.
-Up to 1.0 FAR of floor area dedicated to supporting the creation of on-site affordable housing shall not be counted for the purposes of calculating the FAR of a project; provided, that: - b.
-For every 1.0 square foot of affordable housing provided, 2.5 square feet is allowed for market- rate housing not to exceed a maximum of 1.0 FAR total; and - e.-i.
-The bedroom mix and exterior finishes shall be comparable to the market rate units, but interior design, unit size, amenities and interior finishes may vary. - d.
-Reduced Minimum Parking Ratio for Affordable Units.
-Affordable studio and onebedroom units located in projects meeting the requirements of subsection C.2.a of this section shall have a minimum parking ratio of 0.5 stalls per unit. - Additional Development Flexibility.
+A maximum of 1.0 FAR of Ffloor area may be exempted to support the provision of affordable housing, minimum parking may be reduced, and additional development flexibility allowed, as provided below.

+- In the land use district the building is located in, uUp to 50 percent of the base FAR for residential development 1.0 FAR of floor area-dedicated to supporting the creation of on-site affordable housing shall not be counted for the purposes of calculating the FAR of a project; provided, that:. - For every 1.0 square foot of affordable housing provided, 2.5 square feet is allowed for market-rate housing not to exceed a maximum of 1.0 FAR total; and - The bedroom mix and exterior finishes shall be comparable to the market rate units, but interior design, unit size, amenities and interior finishes may vary. - b.
+For every 1.0 square foot of affordable housing provided, 4.0 square feet is allowed for market-rate housing not to exceed 50 percent of the base FAR for residential development in the land use district the building is located in.
+Affordable housing square footage which receives amenity incentive points shall not qualify for this FAR exemption. - b.-Reduced Minimum Parking Ratio for Affordable Units.
+Affordable studio and onebedroom units located in projects meeting the requirements of subsection C.2.a of this section shall have a minimum parking ratio of 0.5 stalls per unit. - c.
+Additional Development Flexibility.
 Projects that provide 0.5 FAR or greater of the exempt floor area earned through the provisions of on-site affordable housing mayaffordable housing may: - i.
 Increase the maximum lot coverage by five percent in Perimeter Overlay Districts A-1, A-2, A-3, B-1, and B-2; and - ii.
 Except in the Perimeter Overlay, Ddecrease the upper-level stepbacks required in LUC 20.25A.075.C by a maximum of five feet; and - iv. iii.
-For buildings less than 100 feet in height within the Perimeter Overlay, decrease the required upper-level stepbacks by a maximum of fifteen feet: and - iv.
+For buildings less than 100 feet in height within the Perimeter Overlay, decrease the required upper-level stepbacks by a maximum of fifteen feet; and - iv.
 Increase maximum building heights by 25 feet for buildings within the Perimeter Overlay; and - v.
-Exempt buildings less than 80 feet in height and in the Perimeter Overlay from the maximum floor plate above 40' feet requirements listed in Chart 20.25A.060.A.4. - D. Specific Amenity Incentive System Requirements.
+Exempt buildings less than 80 feet in height and in the Perimeter Overlay from the maximum floor plate above 40' feet requirements listed in Chart 20.25A.060.A.4.